MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/enhanced-people-picker-for-trusted-authentication-method.md

         $properties = $ps.Properties
         ```

     2. Search for a list of given property names and set them as searchable.
-In this example, we set **First Name** and **Last Name** in the UPA service as searchable for the People Picker.
+In this example, we set **First Name** and **Last Name** in the User Profile service application as searchable for the People Picker.
         ```
         $PropertyNames = 'FirstName', 'LastName'
         foreach ($p in $PropertyNames) {